muratk5n/thirdwave/en/README.md

 Sounds like bunch of unnecessary pain..
 Test based restrictions are excessive..
-Left over from beginning of pandemic.
+Left over policy from beginning of pandemic.

 TDB: "On the day my wife and I were to fly home from London after a brief visit, we took a COVID-19 test..
 My wife’s test was negative.
 My